Best Portable Air Conditioner UK 2026: Tested & Compared

 • Fabric zip-seal window kits use adhesive Velcro, which peels off cleanly.
 No holes, no damage, no deposit issues.

-• Units that also heat and dehumidify give you year-round value — particularly the ElectriQ EcoSilent 12000 with its heat pump mode, or any unit with a good dehumidifier for damp autumn months.
+• Units that also heat and dehumidify give you year-round value, particularly the Igenix IG9922 with its heating mode, or any unit with a good dehumidifier for damp autumn months.

 • Never use an extension lead with a portable AC.
 The sustained current draw (3–5 amps continuously) can overheat cheap extension leads.
 Plug directly into a wall socket.